mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-category-1-0-1.md

 ### 4.3 Update (Replace)

-To update the DID Document associated with a DID Categorization Identifier, two functions need to be invoked,
+To update the DID Document associated with a DID Category Identifier, two functions need to be invoked,
 ```csharp
 public bool AddKey(string didobjectid, byte[] newPublicKey, byte[] sender);
 ```
 ```csharp
 public bool RemoveKey(string didobjectid, byte[] oldPublicKey, byte[] sender);
 ```
-Note that `sender` param must be a currently-in-use public key of this DID Categorization Identifier.
+Note that `sender` param must be a currently-in-use public key of this DID Category Identifier.
 If a public key is removed, then it **cannot** be added again.

 ### 4.4 Deactivate (Revoke)

-To delete or deactivate a DID Categorization, it suffices to remove all public keys from its associated DID Document.
-In this case, there is no public key that can be used to authenticate the DID Categorization Controller.
+To delete or deactivate a DID Category, it suffices to remove all public keys from its associated DID Document.
+In this case, there is no public key that can be used to authenticate the DID Category Controller.

-More importantly, deletion of a Trusted Digital Web DID Categorization DID Document means that the associated DID Categorization Identifier cannot be reactivated again.
+More importantly, deletion of a Trusted Digital Web DID Category DID Document means that the associated DID Category Identifier cannot be reactivated again.

 ## 5. Implementation Guidance